Choose the rule path that matches your situation

 General Hunting License — This is the base license required in every state.
 It typically covers small game (rabbits, squirrels, upland birds) and sometimes deer.
 Resident prices range from $6 to $50, while non-resident prices run from $50 to $200+.

-Big Game Tags — For species like deer, elk, bear, and moose, you usually need a tag or permit in addition to your general license.
-Some tags are over-the-counter (available to anyone), while others require entering a draw or lottery system.
+Big Game Tags — For species like deer, elk, bear, and moose, you usually need a tag, permit, harvest record, or license privilege in addition to your general license.
+Some opportunities are sold directly without winning a draw, while others require entering a draw or lottery system.
+Residency, species, weapon, unit, and season can change the answer.

 Migratory Bird Stamps — Hunting ducks, geese, doves, or other migratory birds requires a federal duck stamp ($25 nationwide) plus state-specific waterfowl stamps or permits.